ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

-Symbolic execution is a program analysis technique that keeps some of the program state in an abstract form, meaning that instead of being set to a specific value, these portions of the state are represented as a name with some constraints attached.
+Symbolic execution is a program analysis technique that keeps some of the program state in an abstract form, meaning that instead of being set to a specific value, these portions of the state are represented by a variable with some constraints attached.

 To make this more specific, consider the contract below: